 Changes made to the format of Great Britain driving licences effective on 8 June 2015, have no affect on licences from Driver & Vehicle Agency in Northern Ireland (NI).
 NI licences still have two parts, a plastic photocard and paper part which is known as the paper counterpart.

 About two months before the expiry of your driving entitlement, the Driver & Vehicle Agency (DVA) will send you a DL1R: ‘application for renewal of lorry and bus entitlement’ form.

-If you haven’t received a reminder, you should get a DL1 ‘application for renewal of a driving licence' from a main Post Office branch, vehicle test centre or directly from DVA by emailing your details to:
+If you haven’t received a reminder, you should get a DL2 ‘application for renewal of a driving licence' from a main Post Office branch or directly from DVA by emailing your details to:

 Basic Disclosure Certificates (PCV entitlement only)

 All applications for Passenger-Carrying Vehicles (PCV) drivers' licences must be accompanied by a Basic Disclosure Certificate (BDC).
-Where the applicant is aged over 65 years, or where the ordinary driving licence is issued for periods of three years or less, a BDC will only be required on renewal of the ordinary driving licence, and no more often than every three years.
+Where the applicant is aged over 65 years, or where the ordinary driving licence is issued for periods of three years or less, a BDC will only be needed on renewal of the ordinary driving licence and no more often than every three years.

-BDC's, which can be obtained from Access NI, will show details of all convictions considered to be unspent under the Rehabilitation of Offenders (Northern Ireland) Order 1978, or state that no such convictions were found.
+BDC's, which you can get from Access NI, will show details of all convictions considered to be unspent or state that no such convictions were found.

 You should note that while a conviction will not necessarily prevent you from being issued with a licence, some serious convictions may lead to a refusal.
-Where a licence is refused, you may make an appeal under Article 76 of the Road Traffic (Northern Ireland) Order 1981.
+Where a licence is refused, you may make an appeal.

 To get a Basic Disclosure Certificate, you should contact AccessNI: